alexespejo/project-argus-frontend/README.md

 $ yarn add react-router-dom

 ### Current State

-The baseline demo functionality of the app is near completion in vanilla HTML, CSS, and JavaScript but will be soon migrated to React and Boostrap for a more concise and better development experience for adding more features.

 The facial recognition software on a Raspberry PI and camera has been tested for proof of feasibility, but has yet to be properly implemented and tested.